What Kind Of Pipe To Use For Dust Collection?

 PVC is an insulator and static discharges don’t travel across the pipe so easily.

-Only the surfaces of the pipe that are directly contacted with the wire will be grounded and still buildup static discharges.
+Only the surfaces of the pipe that are in directly contacted with the wire will be grounded and still buildup static discharges.

-If you want to ground the entire PVC pie system effectively, better to cover the entire PVC pipe system with conductive coating and ground the pipe inside components at the end of the pipe.
+If you want to ground the entire PVC pipe system effectively, better to cover the entire PVC pipe system with conductive coating and ground the pipe inside components at the end of the pipe.

 You need to focus more on effectively grounding the PVC pipe system.
 Wood dust is highly combustible, and improperly grounded PVC pipe can act as a source of ignition because of its static buildup.